 It’s well known that hostas were not designed for full sun but to highlight our shady areas.
-That said, some hostas tolerate sun better than others, and all hostas need light, dappled sun or bright shade, to photosynthesize.
+That said, some hostas tolerate the sun better than others, and all hostas need light, dappled sun, or bright shade, to photosynthesize.
 Certain hosta varieties perform better with sun exposure which intensifies their leaf coloring.
-If hosta flowers are fragrant, sun is also needed for their development.
-The conditions that influence hosta sun tolerance include parentage, northern latitude, exposure and the amount of water the plant receives.
+If hosta flowers are fragrant, the sun is also needed for their development.
+The conditions that influence hosta sun tolerance include parentage, northern latitude, exposure, and the amount of water the plant receives.

 In northern cooler regions, hostas can tolerate more direct sun than those grown in southern regions.
 Be aware the summer sun is most intense from 11 a.m. to 4 p.m., and this is when hostas can lose moisture.
 Hostas in sunny areas require more water: soak the roots regularly, especially in extreme heat, and apply a thick mulch around the base of the plant to maintain soil moisture.
 Morning sun with afternoon shade is a better situation for hostas than morning shade with afternoon sun.